stm32duino/Arduino_Core_STM32/README.md

     * CMSIS device definition for STM32
 * [CMSIS](https://developer.arm.com/embedded/cmsis): Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex®-M processor series and defines generic tool interfaces.
 It has been packaged as a module for Arduino IDE: https://github.com/stm32duino/ArduinoModule-CMSIS
 * [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm): Arm Embedded GCC compiler, libraries and other GNU tools necessary for bare-metal software development on devices based on the Arm Cortex-M. Packages are provided thanks [The xPack GNU Arm Embedded GCC](https://xpack.github.io/arm-none-eabi-gcc/): https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack

 ## Getting Started

-This repo is available as a package usable with [Arduino Boards Manager](https://www.arduino.cc/en/guide/cores).
+This repo is available as a package usable with [Arduino Boards Manager](https://docs.arduino.cc/learn/starting-guide/cores/).

 Add this link in the "*Additional Boards Managers URLs*" field:

 https://github.com/stm32duino/BoardManagerFiles/raw/main/package_stmicroelectronics_index.json

-**Warning**:
-* Default branch has changed to *main*.
+> [!WARNING]
-* Since core release 2.0.0 this link has changed.
+> Since core release 2.8.0, only Arduino IDE 2 is supported.

 For full instructions on using the "**Boards Manager**", see the [Getting Started](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Getting-Started) page.